johnjackoleary/cfi-commonplace-book/Filed/AC 91-37B Truth in Leasing.md

 ***Author*** :: [[FAA]]

 ***Key Quotes***:
-* This advisory circular ([[Filed/AC]]) provides information and guidance for lessees and conditional buyers of U.S.-registered aircraft.
+* This advisory circular ([[AC]]) provides information and guidance for lessees and conditional buyers of U.S.-registered aircraft.
 * The [[FAA]] prepared this AC to ensure any person who is seeking to lease an aircraft understands the meaning of [[operational control]] and does not enter into an agreement where operational control is not clearly maintained by the appropriate party.

 #source #advisory-circular